AngKS/BED-Workshop/ReadME.md

-# S.E.E.D Back-End Web Development Workshop
+# S.E.E.D Back-End Web Development Workshop [UPDATED]

 In this workshop, we will be understand how to implement and combine data persistence and a simple web service to develop a simple application backend service.